whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/chrome-flags.md

 [#forced-colors](chrome://flags/#forced-colors)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

-## Chrome Heap Profiler Start Mode.
+## Chrome Heap Profiler Start Mode

 Starts heap profiling service that records sampled memory allocation profile having each sample attributed with a callstack.
 The sampling resolution is controlled with --memlog-sampling-rate flag.
 Recorded heap dumps can be obtained at chrome://tracing [category:memory-infra] and chrome://memory-internals.
 This setting controls which processes will be profiled since their start.
 To profile any given process at a later time use chrome://memory-internals page. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#memlog](chrome://flags/#memlog)

                    DisabledBrowser and GPUAll processesBrowser onlyGPU onlyAll renderersSingle renderer

                  Disabled                 Enabled

-## Heap Profiling Sampling Interval (in bytes).
+## Heap Profiling Sampling Interval (in bytes)

 Heap profiling service uses Poisson process to sample allocations.
 Default value for the interval between samples is 1000000 (1MB).
 This results in low noise for large and/or frequent allocations [size * frequency >> 1MB].
 This means that aggregate numbers [e.g. total size of malloc-ed objects] and large and/or frequent allocations can be trusted with high fidelity.
 Lower intervals produce higher samples resolution, but come at a cost of higher performance overhead. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#memlog-sampling-rate](chrome://flags/#memlog-sampling-rate)

                    Default10KB50KB100KB500KB1MB5MB

                  Disabled                 Enabled

-## Heap Profiling Stack Traces Type.
+## Heap Profiling Stack Traces Type

 By default heap profiling service records native stacks.
 A post-processing step is required to symbolize the stacks.
 'Native with thread names' adds the thread name as the first frame of each native stack.
 It's also possible to record a pseudo stack using trace events as identifiers.
 It's also possible to do a mix of both. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#memlog-stack-mode](chrome://flags/#memlog-stack-mode)

                    DefaultNativeNative with thread names

                  Disabled                 Enabled

 ## Omnibox Max Zero Suggest Matches